Behind the scenes

 Audun Wea and Jostein Olsen

-In a separate workshop, just behind Kilden, they work hard to create sets for large and small productions.
-The scenographer usually supplies the sketches for what Audun and Jostein will create.
+In a separate workshop, right behind Kilden, the team is hard at work creating sets for productions both large and small.
+The set designer usually provides the sketches for what Audun and Jostein are to build.

-- "Sometimes we have to be a bit like Reodor Felgen to get what we want," says Jostein.
-The workshop usually delivers for several productions at the same time and makes everything from puppet theater to large opera sets.
+“Sometimes we have to be a bit like Reodor Felgen to get the job done,” says Jostein.
+The workshop usually works on several productions at once and creates everything from puppet theater sets to large opera sets.

 Pernille Usterud-Svendsen